lenkon/JavaScript-Capstone/README.md

 # 📖 [JavaScript-Capstone: Media] <a name="about-project"></a>

-> The website provides information about popular regional shows and documentaries and allows users to rate and comment.
+> The website provides information about popular regional shows and documentaries, and allows users to rate and comment.
 This website is developed for the second module capstone project.
 It is built with JavaScript, HTML, and CSS.

 **[JavaScript-Capstone: Media]** is...